 Guam's overall financial condition has deteriorated due to a number of misfortunes, mismanagement and economic weakness.
 Natural disasters, the economic crisis in Japan, and the events of 9/11 have all contributed to Guam's financial hardship.
 Guam has seen negative financial results for most of the past decade.
 Its fiscal year 2007 accumulated deficit had grown to almost \$523 million.
 Guam was able to post a small surplus in fiscal year 2007 followed by larger ones in fiscal years 2008 and 2009, but fiscal year 2010 results were worse than projected with an operating deficit of about \$9.0 million and an overall deficit of nearly \$71 million.
 For fiscal year 2011, its accumulated deficit increased slightly to \$345 million from \$336 million in fiscal year 2010.
 It has a large unfunded liability in its pension fund and a large liability to its residents for unpaid tax refunds.
-The government issued debt in 2007 and again in 2011 in order to fund some of these liabilities, restructure debt and pay debt service on current obligations for which cash was not available.
-Guam issued additional debt for these purposes in mid-2012.
-The fiscal year 2012 budget was about 4.8% larger than the 2011 budget.
-Guam has identified several steps that can be taken to improve its financial condition, but successful implementation is uncertain.
-The expected economic boost from the planned military buildup could also improve the territory's financial picture, but it is unclear whether Guam will be able to erase its fiscal deficits in the foreseeable future.
-The government has not yet released its 2012 audit.
+The government issued debt in 2007, 2011 and again in 2012 in order to fund some of these liabilities, restructure debt and pay debt service on current obligations for which cash was not available.
+In the recently released fiscal year 2012 audit, the general fund posted an operating deficit of \$56.6 million.
+But after the issuance of the previously mentioned debt, the government finished fiscal year